z-zang/group-exercise-react-props-state/README.md

 An in-session group/paired activity to get practicing React!

-## The Exercise
+# The Exercise

 See below for how to get started. 👇

-❗ Running `npm start` reveals that this website is unfinished 😐
+❗ Running `npm install` then `npm start` reveals that this website is unfinished 😐

 👉 Explore the codebase, particularly the `components` folder and `App.tsx`.